vetlerl/batholith/README.md

-# vetles-gtkada-uis
+# batholith

-A project in which I am experimenting with GtkAda's GtkWidgets to make simple user interfaces.
+A project in which I am experimenting with GtkAda's GtkWidgets to an application.
-Additionnaly I'm using CSS for customization.
+Additionnaly I'm using CSS and GLADE.
 Please check out and support the GtkAda project on GitHub on https://github.com/AdaCore/gtkada .

 # contributing